infinum/frontend-handbook/JavaScript/Angular.md

 #### Extending Angular CLI's webpack config

 Since Angular CLI version 6 there is a way to extend the internal webpack config which is used by the CLI by using custom builders.
 To check out the details on how to do this, please see [@angular-builders/custom-webpack](https://github.com/meltedspark/angular-builders/tree/master/packages/custom-webpack).
-This should be enough for most cases, so most probably you will never have to eject the internal webpack config.
+This should be enough for most cases, so you will most likely never have to eject the internal webpack config.

 One good example of extending CLI's webpack config can be seen in [Guess.js's Angular implementation](https://guess-js.github.io/docs/angular) for predictive prefetching of lazy-loaded modules.